MACRO ADVISORY: Russia-Ukraine Conflict – Food for Thought (and sanctions relief)

 Ceasefire is possible/probable after this.
 Moscow officials say that a ceasefire is possible/probable when control is established.
 They say there is no longer any intent to expand the fighting beyond the Donbas region.

 Playing the “food-card”.
-Officials say that Russia is not attacking the port of Odessa to use this food export route as a bargaining chip when peace talks start.
+Officials say that Russia is not attacking the port of Odesa to use this food export route as a bargaining chip when peace talks start.
 This is also confirmed by President Putin.
-President Zelensky is also pushing the threat of global food shortages as part of the pressure on the US and the EU to maximize pressure on Moscow to end the fighting and start talks.
+President Zelenskiy is also pushing the threat of global food shortages as part of the pressure on the US and the EU to maximise pressure on Moscow to end the fighting and start talks.

 The EU agrees the sixth sanctions package.
 EU leaders managed to reach a compromise which will allow the import of Russian oil via the Druzhba pipeline (to Slovakia, Hungary, and Czechia), but which will phase out all other oil and product imports by year end.
 The total potential loss to Russia is $20bn but Moscow now has six months to find alternative buyers for this oil in Asia and Africa.
 In recent weeks, Asia has become the biggest buyer of Russian oil, with volumes shipped more than three times the volume shipped in February.
-The sixth sanctions package also bans trade with Sberbank (Swift exclusion) and adds more individuals to the EU sanctions list.
+The sixth sanctions package also bans trade with Sberbank (SWIFT exclusion) and adds more individuals to the EU sanctions list.

 Ruble is too strong.
 The ruble traded in the mid-50s versus the US dollar early last week before the CBR took action to pull it back to the mid-60s.
 The Finance and Economy Ministers are complaining about the excessive strength of the ruble.
 The Economy Ministry forecasts a year-end rate at RUB77/$.